Selena: Funeral

 On April 1, Bayfront Plaza in Corpus Christi held a vigil which drew 3,000 fans.
 During the event, it was announced that a public viewing of the casket would be held at the Bayfront Auditorium the following day.
 Fans lined up for almost 1 mi.
 An hour before the doors opened, rumors that the casket was empty began circulating, which prompted the Quintanilla family to have an open-casket viewing.
 About 30,000 to 40,000 fans passed by Selena's casket.
 More than 78,000 signed a book of condolence.
 Flowers for the casket viewing were imported from The Netherlands.
 At the request of Selena's family, video and flash photography was banned.

 On April 3, 1995, six hundred guests—mostly family members—attended Selena's burial at Seaside Memorial Park in Corpus Christi, Texas, which was broadcast live by a Corpus Christi and San Antonio radio station without the consent of her family.
 A Jehovah's Witness minister from Lake Jackson preached in English, quoting Paul the Apostle's words in 1 Corinthians 15.
 Hundreds of people began circling the area in their vehicles.
 Among the celebrities who attended Selena's funeral were Roberto Pulido, Bobby Pulido, David Lee Garza, Navaira, Laura Canales, Elsa Garcia, La Mafia, Ram Herrera, Imagen Latina, and Pete Astudillo.
 A special Mass held the same day at Los Angeles Sports Arena drew a crowd of 4,000.
-Coincidentally, Selena’s funeral occurred on the same day as a workplace shooting (which also occurred in Corpus Christi) that resulted in the deaths of 5 people (excluding the perpetrator); news of the incident wasn’t covered much since it was overshadowed by news coverage of the funeral.
+Coincidentally, Selena's funeral occurred on the same day as a workplace shooting (which also occurred in Corpus Christi) that resulted in the deaths of 5 people (excluding the perpetrator); news of the incident was not covered much since it was overshadowed by news coverage of the funeral.